ShaunakTheHedgehog/slot_free_neural_computation/README.md

 ### Core Classes and Functions

+#### `SimplifiedTransformerLayer`
+A standard, batch-parallelized implementation of a "minimal" (baseline) Transformer architecture that only consists of the self-attention mechanism.
+- `forward(self, x, attn_type)`
+  Applies the self-attention mechanism on a batch of input sequences, using a particular attention mask (e.g. causal, independent).

 #### `OneWinnerMHN`
-A batch-parallel implementation of the MHN that allows for loading key/value pairs into memory and later performing softmax-based retrieval using a query:
+A batch-parallelized implementation of the MHN that allows for loading key/value pairs into memory and later performing softmax-based retrieval using a query:
 - `forward(x_c, x_q, context_input)`
   Runs the contextual key/value storage and query-based retrieval phases.
 - `__context_forward_step` / `__query_forward_step`